8th Special Operations Squadron: Korean War

 On 22 June 1950, the 8th Squadron went on temporary duty to Ashiya Airfield, Japan for a Far East Air Forces readiness test.
 On 25 June, North Korea crossed the 38th parallel and invaded South Korea.
 Upon being notified of North Korea's attack, the United Nations Security Council immediately called for the end of aggression.
 On 27 June, the United Nations asked its members to go to the aid of the Republic of Korea.
-On that day the 8th was called on to aid in the Korean police action from their TDY location at Ashiya.
+On that day the 8th was called on to aid in the resulting Korean War from their TDY location at Ashiya.
 The first combat mission of the 3d Group was flown by the 8th that day against the rail yards at Munsan, South Korea. which had been captured by North Korean forces.
 Their first attack against North Korea was on 29 June when they bombed the main airfield in Pyongyang, making it the first United Nations strike at the Communist forces above the 38th parallel.

 On 30 June, President Harry S. Truman ordered ground troops into action at Osan.
 As the first American soldiers of Task Force Smith encountered the enemy, overhead were the 8th Bombardment Squadron's B-26 attack bombers.
 From Yokota they hit the North Korean forces with napalm, high explosives, rockets and incendiaries.
 In July, the squadron personnel and equipment were moved to Iwakuni Air Base to be closer to the Korean peninsula.
 From Iwakuni, The 8th Squadron flew its B-26 missions against the North.
 Between 27 June and 31 July, the 3d Bombardment Group destroyed 42 tanks, 163 vehicles, 39 locomotives, 65 bridges, 14 supply dumps and killed or wounded nearly 5,000 enemy troops.
 The 3d Bombardment Group flew 676 day and night sorties that included interdiction, low-level attack, close air support and night intruder.
 The achievement earned the 3rd Bombardment Group its third Distinguished Unit Citation and the Republic of Korea Presidential Unit Citation.

 On 1 August 1950 the 8th started flying night intruder missions.
 The 8th flew this type of mission for the remainder of the war except for an occasional special mission.
 Late in August the Air Force began flare missions over North Korea.
 Boeing B-29 Superfortresses would release parachute flares at 10,000 feet that ignited at 6,000 feet, whereupon cooperating B-26 bombers attacked any enemy movement discovered in the illuminated area.